How Do Split-Dollar Life Insurance Plans Work?

 How Does a Split-Dollar Plan Work?

 Employee benefits packages commonly offer split-dollar life insurance plans.
-Employers provide them as an employment perk to better retain high-value employees.
+Employers provide these as an employment perk to better retain high-value employees.
 By offering to pay part of the cost of the life insurance policy, the employer provides a good benefit to their employees.

 A split-dollar plan starts with the employer and the employee signing a contract.
 While contract details can vary, every plan will outline how much each person will pay toward the life insurance premium and who is eligible to cash in on the benefits of the policy.